vesnaguja/interview-reports/README.md

 - Sticky Footer
 - List of Candidates (landing page)
 - Candidates appear in cards layout.
 Each card contains name, avatar and email

+![main page](./public/images/candidates.png)

 - Candidates can be filtered by Candidate name

-![main page](./public/images/candidates.png)
 ![candidate reports page](./public/images/search-candidates.png)

 ### Candidate Reports Page
 by clicking on the candidate card, user is guided to this page, which contains all details about candidate:
-- name
+- Name
-- avatar
+- Avatar
-- email
+- Email
-- education
+- Education
 - Date of Birth
-- list of all reports related to the selected candidate is shown, including: company, interview date and status
+- List of all reports related to the selected candidate is shown, including: company, interview date and status

 ![candidate reports page](./public/images/single-candidate.png)